tslight/lazygit/README.md

 # SLACK OFF.
 BE A LAZY GIT.

-Run git commands or configuration on all projects or groups of an authenticated Gitlab user.
+Run git commands or query api on all projects or groups of an authenticated GitLab or GitHub user.

-So far only Gitlab is supported and the git commands - `clone`, `pull`, `fetch` & `status`.
+So far only GitLab & GitHub are supported and the git commands - `clone`, `pull`, `fetch` & `status`.

-**Coming soon** - GitHub support & wider array of commands and configuration...
+**Coming soon** - A wider array of commands and configuration...

 ## INSTALLATION